DaveyvanTilburg/AdaptableMapper/README.md

  * Simplify some error messaging (some errors cascade into other errors)

 Current plans:
+ * Isolate everything regarding traversal functionality, so that new functionalities can be added (conditionals and translations)

+Future plans in relative priority order:
  * Add a new GetValueConditionalIfEmpty implementation for all languages (list of paths, will attempt all paths until a result is found)

-Future plans in relative priority order:
  * Refactor test suite
  * Think about a conditional composite that represents the if then else statements: If (path result) (comparison) (another path result) then (getpath1) else (getpath2)